rancher/docs/content/rancher/v2.x/en/admin-settings/api-audit-log/_index.md

 ### Single Node Install

 Share the `AUDIT_LOG_PATH` directory (Default: `/var/log/auditlog`) with the host system.
-The log can be parsed by standard CLI tools or forwarded on to a log collection system.
+The log can be parsed by standard CLI tools or forwarded on to a log collection tool like Fluentd, Filebeat, Logstash, etc.

 ### HA Install